 Dr. Sophie Webber performs regularly in solo and chamber music settings in the USA and UK.
 An enthusiast of traditional and new music, from classical to folk to electronic, she is drawn to new ways of presenting music.
-Her involvement with mixed media performances led her to form the Chicago-based new music group, Fused Muse Ensemble, a group that specializes in the presentation of new music in performances that meld together music with other media, such as dance, film, lighting, poetry, electronic music, and performance art.
+Her involvement with mixed media performances and passion for human rights causes led her to form the Chicago-based new music group, Fused Muse Ensemble, a group that specializes in the presentation of new music in performances that meld together music with other media, in particular with dance and film.
 Fused Muse Ensemble's mission is to increase awareness of environmental and human rights issues through creative interdisciplinary performances.
-The 2012-13 season will focus on Women's Rights and Protection of the Environment.

-In addition to her performance-related activities, Sophie is also a keen music theorist, and held a position as Music Theory Instructor at Indiana University for four years.
-She has also taught university level courses in Early Music History and World Music at Lake Forest College.
+In addition to her performance-related activities, Sophie is a keen music theorist, and held a position as Music Theory Instructor at Indiana University for four years and has taught university level courses in Early Music History and World Music at Lake Forest College.

 "Ecclesiastic singing compellingly countered Sophie Webber's aching, pungent solo cello."